Table of Contents

 - Will your friend be around?
 Your friend not being around will mean that your cat will be left alone for hours on end at an unfamiliar setting.

-- Is the place is safe for pets?
-Does it have balconies, windows without screens, some kind of machinery or equipment that may trap/fall on/ hurt your cat, etc?
+- Is the place safe for pets?
+Does it have balconies, windows without screens, or equipment that may hurt your cat?

-It is very important that your cat receives constant care by a knowledgeable employee and is not stuffed in a small cage or in a room with a bunch of other cats.
+It is imperative that your cat receives constant care from a knowledgeable employee and is not stuffed in a small cage or a room with other cats.

 Do Outdoor Cats Get Lonely?

-If she gets used to being fed by you, will she be able to feed and take care of herself on the streets?
-These are very understandable questions and the answers depend on the particular circumstances.
+If you care for an outdoor cat that doesn’t live with you, will she suffer if you go away for some time?
+If she gets used to being fed by you, will she be able to take care of herself on the streets?
+These are very understandable questions, and the answers depend on the particular circumstances.

 If the cat you are caring for is a seasoned adult street cat, she will likely be okay in your absence.

-Especially if your neighborhood is friendly towards street animals, and people (and municipalities) leave out food and water for them, things will be fine.
+This is especially true if your neighborhood is friendly towards street animals.
+If there are other people to leave out food and water for the cat, things will be fine.
 Cats used to living on the streets are quite tough and resourceful.
-Even if you feed them regularly, they probably have other sources for food.
+Even if you feed them regularly, they probably have other food sources.

-If you are caring for an outdoor cat that you are certain solely depends on you, then your absence will affect her.
+On the other hand, if you care for an outdoor cat that you are certain solely depends on you, then your absence will affect her.
 You should take the necessary precautions with food and water for her survival.
-As you would do with an indoor cat, you can arrange someone to check up on her while you are gone.
+As you would do with an indoor cat, you can arrange for someone to check up on her while you are gone.
 If the cat you are caring for is a kitten without its mother, you may consider taking her to a veterinary clinic to discuss some caring options.

 Does Having Multiple Cats Help?